 Ann has taught in adult and workplace learning degrees in universities for over 20 years.
 She previously held professional, policy and manager positions in state and local government, industry training bodies and community services organisations.

 Can supervise: YES

-Reich, A, Rooney, D & Boud, D 2015, 'Dilemmas in continuing professional learning: learning inscribed in frameworks or elicited from practice', Studies in Continuing Education, vol. 37, no. 2, pp. 131-141.View/Download from: UTS OPUS or Publisher's site
+Reich, A, Rooney, D & Boud, D 2015, 'Dilemmas in continuing professional learning: learning inscribed in frameworks or elicited from practice', Studies in Continuing Education, vol. 37, no. 2, pp. 131-141.View/Download from: Publisher's site

 This paper explores a dilemma in continuing professional learning: the way learning is typically inscribed in continuing professional education (CPE) frameworks differs from that elicited from practice.
 It examines these differences in relation to both different underlying assumptions about learning and varying epistemological perspectives as well as the different purposes of CPE frameworks of professional bodies and organisations.
 It suggests that the dominant adoption of narrower conceptions of learning in professional organisations' frameworks ignores understandings about work and learning emerging from recent research in the field of workplace learning and focuses on a view that may privilege formal provision.
 The paper concludes with suggestions for future research directions in developing alternative continuing professional learning frameworks.

 Reich, A, Rooney, DL, Gardner, A, Willey, K, Boud, D & Fitzgerald, T 2015, 'Engineers' professional learning: a practice-theory perspective', European Journal of Engineering Education, vol. 40, no. 4, pp. 366-379.View/Download from: Publisher's site